dom-3p/dotnet-react-coding-test/README.md

 # 3P Learning - Full Stack Coding Task

-## Junior Developers
-This information applies to 3P learning's full-stack coding task for junior dot net (C#) and react developers.
+This information applies to 3P learning's full-stack coding task for full stack dot net (C#) and react developers.
 The purpose of this task is to be used in follow-up conversations in an interview.
 Since there are a number of different ways of achieving the task, even with a single programming language, there is no single right answer.

 ## Background